Shannon Moore: Singles competition (2003–2005)

-Return to Independent circuit (2005–2006)
+Independent circuit (2005–2006)

 Moore returned to the independent circuit soon thereafter, although the no-compete clause in his contract (which prohibits WWE employees who are fired or who negotiate a contract release from appearing on television within a given time period) did not expire until November 1 of that year.
 Moore appeared at an AWA Superstars of Wrestling show, competing in a tournament for the WSL World Light Heavyweight Championship.
 Moore defeated Dexter Poindexter, Ricky Landell, and "Amazing" N8 Mattson before losing to "Krazy K" Kirby Mack in the finals.
 Over the next few months, he wrestled Davey Richards at a Pro Wrestling WAR event, J.J.
 Perez at an All Pro Wrestling show, and Sonjay Dutt at Universal Uproar.
 He also wrestled A.J.
 Styles on a United Wrestling Association charity show on February 2, 2006.

 During this time, Moore opened a professional wrestling school known as the "School of Punk".